zhangxin00/segscope/README.md

 * `SegScope-based timer`: contains the code that we exploit timer interrupts to construct a novel timer.
 * `Website Fingerprinting`: contains the code that we apply SegScope to detect interrupts while opening a website.
 * `breaking KASLR`: contains the code that we derandomize KASLR.
-* `enhancing Spectral attack`: contains the code that we use SegScope to enhance a non-interupt side channel attack (i.e., [spectral](https://github.com/cispa/mwait) ).
+* `enhancing Spectral attack`: contains the code that we use SegScope to enhance a non-interrupt side channel attack (i.e., [spectral](https://github.com/cispa/mwait) ).

 ## Contact
 If there are questions regarding these experiments, please send an email to `zhangxin00.stu.pku.edu.cn`.